To learn more about the Troopers, check out some of our favorite videos below:

 How much does it cost to march?

-Tuition is $3,300 for all members.
+Tuition is $3,500 for all members, plus a $150 uniform fee.
 Returning members receive a $150 discount on tuition.
-All members receive an additional $150 discount if your tuition is paid in full by April 30.
-Camp fees are $200.
-If you pay your camp fees at least 14 days in advance you will receive a $50 reduction.
+Camp fees are between $50- $200 depending on what kind of camp it is.
+If you pay your camp fees at least 14 days in advance you may receive an early bird discount.

 What other money will I need?